pipe-cd/pipecd/docs/content/en/docs-dev/concepts/_index.md

 A collect of resources (containers, services, infrastructure components...) and configurations that are managed together.
 PipeCD supports multiple kinds of applications such as `KUBERNETES`, `TERRAFORM`, `ECS`, `CLOUDRUN`, `LAMBDA`...

-### Environment
-> Deprecated: Please use Labels instead.

-An environment is a logical group of applications of a project.
-A project can have multiple environments.
-Each application must belong to one and only one environment.
-While each piped must belong to at least one environment.

 ### Deployment

 A deployment is a process that does transition from the current state (running state) to the desired state (specified state in Git) of a specific application.